RandomSearch18/a-level-project/docs/readme.md

 The frontend will have to send and receive data to/from the routing engine using some form of API.
 This may be over HTTP, or using some sort of internal communication between the JavaScript and WebAssembly (WASM) runtimes.

-This will be essential so that the UI can get the computed route that so that it can then draw it on the map (as described below).
+This will be essential so that the UI can get the calculated route that so that it can then draw it on the map (as described below).

 #### Drawing the route on a map